How we can help

 If you believe you are living with hearing loss but aren’t quite sure where to start, a hearing screening can be a great first step.
 However, if your hearing loss has come on suddenly, be sure to contact your doctor.
 Sudden hearing loss may indicate a more severe condition and should be treated immediately.

 Unilateral hearing loss affects the ability to perceive sound direction and location because it interferes with the way the brain processes auditory information from the two ears.
-This can cause difficulty in distinguishing sounds in noisy environments and reduce overall hearing efficiency.
+This type of hearing loss can cause difficulty in distinguishing sounds in noisy environments and reduce overall hearing efficiency.

 The most common signs and symptoms of unilateral hearing loss include: